-Touching the truss system during the performance.
+Touching the truss system It is strictly prohibited to touch or use the truss system during the -1 per time during the performance performance.
 This includes touching the backdrop, any lighting that may be behind the stage area, or stepping out of bounds.
-Performers must only have contact with the poles (and props) -1 per time - Tracksuits not in accordance with the rules -1 per performer Tracksuits Not having a tracksuit Not wearing tracksuits while awaiting results at the designated area or during the medals ceremony. -5 per performer - General rule infringements at the discretion of the Head Judge with agreement from an external Head Judge council Range is -1 to -5 Prohibited elements or repeated limited elements -5 per element per performer - Using obscene gestures, profanity, or disrespectful language privately or publicly to any sporting participant -10 Overall rule infringements Attempting to strike or striking an official, competitor, spectator or other sporting official intentionally engaging in or inciting other performers and/or spectators to participate in abusive or violent action Using drugs (except for medical purposes), alcohol consumption before or while competing Exhibiting nudity before, during, or after the competition.
-Multiple or severe infringements of the rules and regulations Disqualification Opening or medal ceremony - Performers who do not participate in the official opening or medal ceremony, without a written permission from the organizer -1 - Performers who do not register on the official registration day -1 per athlete
+Performers must only have contact with the hoop (and props) -i per time Touching the hoop mount fabric is allowed.
+Crown Doutinos Limitations More than 3 performers on the hoop (defined as having no floor contact) -1 per additional performer Group Routines Limitations Performing a dynamic movement with more than 2 performers on the hoop -5 per performer - Tracksuits not in accordance with the rules -1 per performer Tracksuits Not having a tracksuit Not wearing tracksuits while awaiting results at the designated area or during the medals ceremony. -5 per performer - General rule infringements at the discretion of the Head Judge with agreement from an external Head Judge council Range is -1 to -5 Prohibited elements or repeated limited elements -5 per element per performer Using obscene gestures, profanity, or disrespectful language privately or publicly to any sporting participant -10 Overall rule infringements Attempting to strike or striking an official, competitor, spectator or other sporting official intentionally engaging in or inciting other performers and/or spectators to participate in abusive or violent action Using drugs (except for medical purposes), alcohol consumption before or while competing Exhibiting nudity before, during, or after the competition.
+Multiple or severe infringements of the rules and regulations Disqualification Opening or medal ceremony - Performers who do not participate in the official opening or medal Registration - Performers who do not register on the official registration day